 - A new provision should then be calculated to the extent of bringing the existing provision to the new figure.
 A journal entry would include debiting P&L account and crediting provision for discount on debtors.

 - If new provision required is lower than the provision already existent, then we need to transfer the difference to P&L account.
 In this case, the journal entry would be reverse of what is mentioned in the previous point.

-The bad debts after trial balance, provision for doubtful debts and provision for discount on debtors will appear in the balance sheet as
+Bad debts after trial balance, provision for doubtful debts and provision for discount on debtors will appear on the balance sheet as shown below;

 |Minus: Bad debts||xxxx|